xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

 \ **mpa**\  (mp.mpa)

- The managment module used to control this blade.
+ The management module used to control this blade.